 Full-Disclosure: I am a participant in the TCM Academy Partner Program .
 I will receive a 25% commission from sales generated using the affiliate links in this post.

 For the sake of transparency, I want to share my background going into the exam.
 I have a B.S. in Computer Information Systems.
-My degree incorporated a double-concentration in Systems Development and Information Assurance and Security.
+My degree incorporated a double concentration in Systems Development and Information Assurance and Security.
 I also hold an upper-division undergraduate certificate in Applied Cybersecurity from the SANS Institute.
-The red team certifications that I've completed prior to PNPT are Pentest+, eJPT, and GPEN.
+The red team certifications that I've completed before PNPT are Pentest+, eJPT, and GPEN.
 Professionally, I've been a software developer for just under two years, most recently at a full-spectrum cybersecurity company.

 I consider myself to be an early-career software developer, as that's what pays my bills.
 That aside, I am an offensive security enthusiast.
 As it's related to information technology, if I'm not studying and practicing software development, I'm sharpening my red team skills.

 Edit 8/10/2022: I am currently employed at TCM Security as a Senior Security Engineer.
 I began working here in April of 2022.
 I completed the PNPT exam in December of 2021, prior to beginning my work on the new exam platform.

 I opted to take PNPT for a few reasons:

 The exam is 100% practical--I've never personally been on a penetration test and wanted to gain hands-on experience if I ever am asked to cover down on an engagement.

 I'm a fan of TCM Security's mission of making education affordable and wanted to support them.

 It's affordable.
 Especially compared to most certifications available in the industry.

 Per the recommendations of TCM Security, I prepared for the exam by completing the following courses: